Eric Watson (businessman): Cullen Investments

 The firm has an international property portfolio, including commercial assets and residential development, predominantly in New Zealand, the US and UK.

 The Watson Foundation is a charitable trust established by Cullen Investments to enrich the lives of underprivileged children and young people and assist with their needs, including care, support, protection, health and education.
 The foundation sponsored till about 2011 charities such as The First Tee of New Zealand.

 Cullen Investments and many associated NZ companies were placed into liquidation in late 2019 early 2020.

 Watson is involved in a long-running legal dispute with Glenn.
 In connection with this case, in October 2020 Watson was sentenced to four months prison for contempt of court.
 Liquidators were seeking $57 million from Eric Watson in 2023.
+In July 2023, the liquidators instructed their solicitors to start bankruptcy proceedings against Eric Watson.

 Watson Bloodstock

 Watson Bloodstock had interests in a number of race horses, including winners of Group races such as: